 - 1. Per reference (c). - 2.
 Pearl Harbor NSY and Intermediate Maintenance Facility and Puget Sound NSY and Intermediate Maintenance Facility are also considered RMCs. - 3.
-Examples of Non-CNO availabilities are located in part I, chapter 4 of this volume. - 4.
-The Tenders, NSSFNL, TRFKB and SF are not NSAs.
+Examples of Non-CNO availabilities are located in Part I, Chapter 4 of this volume. - 4.
+The Tenders, NSSFNL, TRFKB and Ship's Force are not NSAs.
 If the FMA is executing work, the FMA will be the LMA.
-The Fleet Maintenance Officer may designate an NSA if necessary.
+The Fleet Maintenance Officer may designate a NSA if necessary.